Why Does My AC Smell? Understanding the Causes and Solutions

 - Mold and Mildew Growth: Your AC system naturally creates moisture.
 If the condensate drain line becomes blocked or the cooling coils are dirty, water can accumulate.
 This stagnant water creates the perfect environment for mold and mildew to grow, producing a pungent, musty odor that spreads through your home.

 - Electrical or Refrigerant Issues: A burning smell is a clear sign of an electrical fault, such as an overheated motor or wiring.
 A sweet or chemical scent may indicate an AC refrigerant leak.
-Both situations are serious and require immediate attention from a professional HVAC technician to prevent system damage and ensure your home's safety.
+Both situations are serious and require immediate attention from a professional HVAC technician to prevent system damage and protect your home's safety.

 Can I Fix a Smelly AC Myself?